jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 -- Reinforcement Learning: Linear Gaussian State Space Models; Bayes, Kalman & Particle Filter -- Gaussian Process Regression and Classification: Covariance Functions; GP Networks; Bayesian Optimization

-* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab1)**: Exploring BN, their non-equivalent cases and partial indepenence of the variables on a lung-desease problem.
+* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab1)**: Exploring BN, their non-equivalent cases and partial independence of the variables on a lung-disease problem.
 * **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab2)**: Creating an HMM to simulate the movement of a robot and then compute the most probable path according to different probability distributions.
 * **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab3)**: Implementation of a particle filter for robot localization in different scenarios.
-* **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab4)**: Both inplementation and use of built-in functions for GP regression and classification on different datasets.
+* **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Machine%20Learning/Lab4)**: Both implementation and use of built-in functions for GP regression and classification on different datasets.

 ### [732A92](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Text%20Mining) - Text Mining / 2019Fall

-The course investigates several methods and tecniques to extract data from documents and text and to analyze the information obtained.
+The course investigates several methods and techniques to extract data from documents and text and to analyze the information obtained.
 The following subjects were covered:
--- basic methods for information extraction and retrieval of textual data -- text processing techniques to prepare documents for statistical modelling -- relevant machine learning models for analyzing textual data and correctly interpretion of the results -- machine learning models for text prediction
+-- basic methods for information extraction and retrieval of textual data -- text processing techniques to prepare documents for statistical modelling -- relevant machine learning models for analyzing textual data and correctly interpretation of the results -- machine learning models for text prediction
 -- evaluation of performances of machine learning models for textual data